 Decisions, decisions.
-Just when you thought deciding on getting a glass pool fence has solved all of your dilemmas, you discover you are wrong.
+Just when you thought deciding on getting a glass pool fence has solved all of your dilemmas (as it’s the best kind of pool fencing), you discover you are wrong.
 Before you sit back, relax and wait for your project to be completed, there is still one important decision you need to make and that is to choose between frameless and framed glass pool fences.
 Because let’s face it, both options look equally amazing!
 And they both serve the same purpose too – to keep the kids safe from accidental drowning and slipping.
 This makes selecting even more difficult.
 Since we know a lot of people are torn when making this very difficult decision, we’ve decided to outline the differences between the two styles of glass fences to help you come up with a decision before the start of the summer.

 Framed Glass Fences